vikramkh/course-website-16fa/index.md

 -   Share the material that we post for this course with anybody who is not a registered student in this course or a staff member.
-    -   If you find any such material already posted somewhere else you *must* inform the course instructor immediately.
+    -   If you find any such material already posted somewhere else you *must* inform the course staff immediately.
 Same if you are contacted by people who offer to solve your homework for money, or who knows what else.
 Use your common sense and ask any member of the staff if you are not sure about a resource you are considering.
+    -   You may NOT share course materials without the prior approval of the course staff.
+You may NOT post course materials on sites such as CourseHero.
+This infringes upon the copyright of materials authored by the course staff.

 Any violation of the collaboration policy will be dealt with severely.